FocaAI/FocaAI-chrome-extension/README.md

 - `VITE_SUMMARIZATION_API_URL`: Provides the token to summarization access into the manifest `trial_tokens` following [this guide from chrome documentation](https://googlechrome.github.io/OriginTrials/developer-guide.html)
 - `VITE_CHROME_EXTENSION_ID`: Your chrome extension ID, used to register the token for the [summarization API](https://chromestatus.com/feature/5193953788559360).

 > [!NOTE]
-  > if any of them is missing, please create an issue following the [contribution guidelines]().
+> If any of them is missing, please create an issue following the [contribution guidelines](./.github.CONTRIBUTION.md).

-### Using environment variables in manifest file
+### Using environment variables in the manifest file

-To do that into the manifest builder, we had to configure the vite config in a different way.
+To do that in the manifest builder, we had to configure the vite config in a different way.

 The `vite.config.ts` file loads the environment variables in the config definition.
 Parsing them to the `getManifest` handler.
 > [!IMPORTANT]